dafzor/bnetlauncher/README.md

       after the game parameter so it looks like: `bnetlauncher.exe my_parameter -i`

 Destiny 2: Bungie has decided to implement anti-cheat mechanisms that also cause most overlays to
            not work as expected.
-See https://www.bungie.net/en/Help/Article/46101 for more information If you need SteamController functionality https://alia5.github.io/GloSC/ is currently the best option.
+See https://www.bungie.net/en/Help/Article/46101 for more information.
+           If you need SteamController functionality https://alia5.github.io/GloSC/ is currently the best option.